Citi vs. JPMorgan Chase

 Capability Citi (CitiConnect® + CitiDirect®) JPMorgan (J.P.
 Morgan Access® + Payments APIs) Confidence

-API philosophy Public materials emphasize one-window connectivity across files, SWIFT, ERP integrator, and APIs, with 90+ markets served globally.
+API philosophy Public materials emphasize one-window connectivity across files, SWIFT, ERP integrator, and APIs, with current public Citi materials tying the stack to 90+ countries and 135+ currencies for message and file exchange.
 Public materials emphasize a single API for global multi-payment connectivity, but with a broader portfolio of rail- and use-case-specific products layered around it.
 High

 Machine-to-human handoff Citi most explicitly presents the portal-plus-connectivity model as integrated: CitiDirect® plus CitiConnect®, with Citi Service Insights and SWIFT gpi case-resolution features on CitiDirect BE®.
 J.P.
 Morgan presents Access® as a global cash-management platform with online, mobile, API, file transmission, and SWIFT options.
 The public materials show breadth clearly, but exception-management handoff is less explicitly documented in the reviewed pages.
 Medium

-Developer portal posture Public Citi materials are more implementation- and onboarding-adjacent: portal signals, API playbook examples, ERP acceleration, and digital onboarding.
+Developer portal posture Public Citi materials are more implementation- and onboarding-adjacent than before: portal signals, API playbook examples, dedicated FAQ routes, pre-built integrations, marketplace partner pages, and digital onboarding surfaces are all now more visible.
 The J.P.
 Morgan Payments Developer Portal is broader and more obviously productized in public: quick starts, auth/versioning docs, treasury APIs, fraud APIs, and liquidity/blockchain balance APIs.
 High

 Platform UI CitiDirect® is positioned as the global transaction platform across accounts, payments, receivables, liquidity, trade, FX, and reporting.
 Access® is positioned as the global cash-management platform available in 50+ countries, 120+ currencies, and 10 languages.
 High